orat/CGACasADi/CGACasADi_SymbolicMultivectorCachingProcessor/README.md

 - The annotated class is prohibited to define type variables (generics).
 Otherwise an error will be issued.
 - The annotated class cannot be final.
 Otherwise an error will be issued.

 - All methods of `iMultivectorSymbolic` which return an object of the type parameter `IMultivectorSymbolic` will be cached per default.
 - All methods of the annotated class which return an object of the annotated class will be cached per default.
 - Parameters of methods can be of the types "annoted class" or `int`.
 Otherwise an error will be issued.
 To suppress the error, annotate an invalid method with `@Uncached`.

-- private methods will not be cached.
+- `private` methods will not be cached.
 A warning will be issued if `warnFailedToCache == true`.
-- static methods will not be cached.
+- `static` methods will not be cached.
 A warning will be issued if `warnFailedToCache == true`.
-- abstract methods will not be cached.
+- `abstract` methods will not be cached.
 A warning will be issued if `warnFailedToCache == true`.

-- overloaded methods will not be cached.
+- Overloaded methods will not be cached.
 	- A warning will be issued if `warnFailedToCache == true`.
-	- An overloaded method will be cached nonetheless, if all overloads but one are by themselves invalid (private, static, ...).
+	- An overloaded method will be cached nonetheless, if all overloads but one are by themselves invalid (`private`, `static`, ...).
 	- This is the case for the union set of the methods of `iMultivectorSymbolic` and the annotated class.
 	- Overloads could be permitted in a future version if their name string keys in the cache would be extended with something like "_1", "_2", ... .

-## Hint: delegate to super
+## Hint: `@Uncached` default methods
-If you want to set the semantics of `@Uncached` for a default method of `iMultivectorSymbolic` override the method, annotate it and delegate to the super method.
+If you want to set the semantics of `@Uncached` for a default method of `iMultivectorSymbolic`, override the method, annotate it and delegate to the super method.
 Example:
 ```java
 @Override